Suite (music): 20th century

 Brought on by Impressionism, the piano suite was reintroduced by early 20th-century French composers such as Ravel and Debussy.
 Debussy's Pour le piano is a suite in three movements, published in 1901, and his Suite bergamasque, revised in 1905, is probably one of the most famous suites, especially the third movement, Clair de Lune.
 Ravel is particularly well known for his Miroirs suite for piano and lesser known for Le tombeau de Couperin, both requiring tremendous skill and dexterity from the pianist.

 Arnold Schoenberg's first use of the twelve-tone technique throughout an entire work was in his Suite for Piano, op.
 25. Modeled on the Baroque keyboard suite, the piece consists of six movements entitled Präludium (Prelude), Gavotte, Musette, Intermezzo, Menuett (Minuet, with Trio), and Gigue.

 Other famous examples of early 20th-century suites are The Planets by Gustav Holst, a "Suite for Orchestra" in which each piece represents the astrological significance of one of the seven uninhabited planets then known, as well as his First Suite in E-flat and Second Suite in F for Military Band.

 There are as well several examples of suites being used in the jazz genre.
 Perhaps the most notable composer is Duke Ellington/Billy Strayhorn, who produced many suites, amongst them: Black, Brown and Beige, Such Sweet Thunder, The Far East Suite, the New Orleans Suite, the Latin American Suite, and many more.
 Suites are also used in free jazz (Max Roach: Freedom Now Suite, Don Cherry, John Coltrane's A Love Supreme, etc.).

+Another example of a suite in the 20th-century would come from the progressive rock band Pink Floyd.
+Their 1970 album Atom Heart Mother included the epic 23 minute-long suite of the same name on the first side of the record.